paccao/Clicker/ideas.md

 -   Tutorial (info boxes with small text?)
 -   on show game, 'alert' player with a box element that fades out and says `welcome ${playerName}`

+-   highscore page
+    -   Show a timeline of every decision the player made during the game

 ## Todo

 ### On click: